RaynardGerraldo/Streak/README.md

 # Streak Tracker

-A super minimal streak tracking app built in C, for Android.
+A super minimal daily streak tracking app built in C, for Android.

 77 kb apk, built to track workout streaks but could be used for anything